-Fujifilm X100T versus Leica Q Typ 116
+Fujifilm X100T vs Leica Q Typ 116

-The Fujifilm X100T and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and June 2015.
+The Fujifilm X100T and the Leica Q (Typ 116) are two enthusiast cameras that were announced, respectively, in September 2014 and June 2015.
 Both the X100T and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100T) and a full frame (Q Typ 116) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (11 percent) than the Fujifilm X100T.
 Moreover, the Q Typ 116 is substantially heavier (45 percent) than the X100T.
 In this context, it is worth noting that neither the X100T nor the Q Typ 116 are weather-sealed.

 Concerning battery life, the X100T gets 330 shots out of its NP-95 battery, while the Q Typ 116 can take 300 images on a single charge of its BP-DC12 power pack.
 The power pack in the X100T can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Fujifilm X100T»||5.0 in||2.9 in||2.0 in||15.5 oz||330||n||Sep 2014||1,299||Fujifilm X100T|